zhilangtaosha/XetraMetrics/README.md

 3. Overall implied volume: one record per stock/fund, sorted in descending order by the implied volume amount for each stock

+The task was to implement several SQL queries (located in the resources directory), each of which handles one of the above analyses, using the Apache Spark API.
-For the first 2 analyses, it also compares two methodologies: sessionization and a SQL-like approach that consists of joining multiple datasets, much like joining tables in an RDBMS.
+For the first 2 analyses, it compares two methodologies: a SQL-like approach that consists of joining multiple datasets, modeled after the related example queries, and sessionization.
+The third analysis is not eligible for this comparison, as the related example query does not employ any join logic, so the application only runs a sessionization program for it.

 I wanted to run this comparison of sessionization and joining logic to demonstrate different approaches to analyzing this data, as well as to determine which approach